Annamalai University: Controversies

-University officials also stated that Annamalai University Act 1929 was signed and approved by both the then governor general of the British government and the governor general of the central government.
-The Annamalai University Act 2013 was approved by both the governor and the president of the state.
-Therefore, the jurisdiction of the Annamalai University.
-The same applies to the whole of India as it does to the central universities.
-Other state university laws are not like that.
-One approved by the governors of the State, & Annamalai University remote drive is something that appeared long before the emergence of Delhi IGNOU University.
-Distance Education as DEC.
-Something that appeared even before the Council appeared and announced the protocols.
+In May 2022, Annamalai University issued a writ petition to the Madras High Court to annul the order from the UGC.

 In January 2023 Madras High Court protected and validated all the degrees and courses offered by the Annamalai University under Distance or Executive mode.
 The court in its order said that the operation of the notice was stayed earlier in 2016 and students were admitted legally and those students who have admitted and who have completed courses will not be affected by our order dismissing the writ petitions.
 As regards challenge to the circular restricting the education of students was stayed by the Madras High Court and those students who have completed their course will be entitled to their respective degrees by the Senate of Annamalai University.
 The court clearly stated that the students who have been enrolled in programmes under the protection of Interim orders of this court will stand protected and their degrees will be valid.